Ndubuisi Kanu Park

 The Kanu Ndubuisi Park is a public park and recreational center located in Ikeja, Lagos.
 It is a green space created and managed by the Lagos State Parks and Garden Agency.
 The park has a lawn tennis court, a basketball court, a play area for children, seats and benches, patios and sheds and snacks stands.
 It has a large green area for residents to host picnics and relax.
 It is in close proximity to the Johnson Jakande Tinubu Park.

+Environment and Climate

+In a bid to promote a sustainable environment, several activities have been put in place at the Kanu Ndubuisi Park.
+These activities include environmental education/lecture at the park, tree planting amongst others.